koechkiplangat/langchain_chains/README.md

 # Langchain Framework Example

-This code demonstrates the chaining aspect of the Langchain framework, showcasing how two large language models can be seamlessly connected using the SimpleSequentialChain.
+This code demonstrates the chaining aspect of the Langchain framework.
+It showcases how two large language models can be seamlessly connected using SimpleSequentialChain.
 In this example, a single sequential chain is created, allowing for a single input that generates a single output.
 The output of the first chain is automatically passed as the input to the second chain.

-## Features:
+## Features
 - Utilizes Langchain modules for language model management.
 - Incorporates two large language models: OpenAI and Mistral-7B from Hugging Face.
 - Environment variables are handled using the `dotenv` library for enhanced security.